-In this paper, we want to prove the uniqueness in the K3 case, thus answering a question of Shioda:
+In this paper, we prove the uniqueness in the K3 case, a problem suggested to one of us by Shioda.

-\begin{Theorem} Let $p\neq 2$ and $k$ an algebraically closed field of characteristic $p$.
-Then there are unique elliptic K3 surfaces over $k$ with singular fibre $I_{19}$ resp.~$I_{14}^*$. \end{Theorem}
+\begin{Theorem} Let $p$ be an odd prime and $k$ an algebraically closed field of characteristic $p$.
+For each of the maximal fibre types $I_{19}$ and $I_{14}^*$, there exists an elliptic K3 surface with section over $k$, unique up to isomorphism, with a singular fibre of that type. \end{Theorem}

-For both fibre types we have an obvious candidate at hand - the mod $p$ reduction of the corresponding elliptic K3 surface over $\Q$ (cf.~\cite{Sh-max}, \cite{ST}).
-This approach only fails if $p=2$; in this case we will determine the families of elliptic K3 surfaces which realise the respective maximal fibres $I_{18}$ and $I_{13}^*$ (Prop.s \ref{Prop:13-2}, \ref{Prop:18-2}).
+For both fibre types we have an obvious candidate at hand: the mod $p$ reduction of the corresponding elliptic K3 surface over $\Q$ (cf.~\cite{Sh-max}, \cite{ST}).
+This approach fails only if $p=2$; in this case we will determine the families of elliptic K3 surfaces with section that realise the respective maximal fibres $I_{18}$ and $I_{13}^*$ (Propositions \ref{Prop:13-2}, \ref{Prop:18-2}).

-Although we are primarily interested in positive characteristic, our method at the same time reproves the maximality and uniqueness in characteristic $0$.
+Although we are primarily interested in positive characteristic, our method at the same time re-proves the maximality and uniqueness in characteristic $0$.

-We note that the K3 case is special not only in the sense that the maximal fibres from characteristic zero hold.
-Even over $\Q$, the uniqueness breaks down as soon as we consider honestly elliptic surfaces, i.e.~with Euler number $e\geq 36$ (cf.~\cite{Sh-DS}).
+We note that the K3 case is special not only in the sense that the results concerning maximal fibres types from characteristic zero hold.
+Even over $\C$, the uniqueness breaks down as soon as we consider honestly elliptic surfaces, i.e.~with Euler number $e\geq 36$ (cf.~\cite{Sh-DS}).